isaacnmm/pestpolicy-hugo2XX/content/posts/how-drain-cleaners-work/index.md

 Their mechanism of action is by introducing hydronium ions (ion H3O+) to the clogged drain and thus attracts a majority of the electrons.
-**2. Oxidizing�drain cleaners**
+**2. Oxidizingdrain cleaners**
-: Oxidizing�drain cleaners have nitrates, peroxides, and bleach.
+: Oxidizingdrain cleaners have nitrates, peroxides, and bleach.
 This chemical class of cleaners will oxidize the drain clog by extracting electrons from it.
 Notably, being heavy compared to water, the chemical drain cleaner will settle at the bottom of any standing water, producing gas and heat that clears the clog.
-**3. Caustic�drain cleaners**
+**3. Causticdrain cleaners**
 : These
 types of chemical drain cleaners have caustic potash and lye.